mehul-vaidya/Stock-Exchange-Simulator/README.md

 The bot trader services randomly decide to place buy or sell orders for randomly selected stocks at random prices within specified ranges.
 The user service allows real users to place buy or sell orders for stocks at specified prices.

-This report contains backend implementation details using Java, Spring Boot, and Kafka, as well as frontend implementation using Angular for displaying current stock prices and placing orders.
-Frontend repo link : https://github.com/mehul-vaidya/Stock-Exchange-UI
+This repo contains backend implementation details using Java, Spring Boot, and Kafka Frontend repo link : https://github.com/mehul-vaidya/Stock-Exchange-UI

 Initial requirements and implementation details: